FranklinBF/nav_in_flatland/README.md

 * plan_collector has no ros communication tasks, plan_collecor only responsible for algorithms
 * plan_collector calls libraries from other pkgs(e.g. pkgs in mapping, local planner, global planner) to achieve its functions
 * plan_collector also responsible for subgoal generation, which is the job of intermediate planner.

+### 6. Simulator: Flatland
+[Flatland](https://github.com/avidbots/flatland) is a 2D physical simulator based on box2D, which is made to be integratable with ROS and easy to extend functions with its plugin mechanism.

+In our project, we have modified and extended the original Flatland source repositary in order to make it better suitable to our DRL planning purpose.
+The parts that have been modified will be cleared somehow in following sections.

+A great introduction to flatland is listed in following website, please checi it out (most importantly in order to know how to create plugin in flatland):
+* How to use flatland: http://flatland-simulator.readthedocs.io